 Court fees in Scotland are made separately.
-The current fee for petitioning the Court of Session is £170.
+The current fee for petitioning the Court of Session is £197.
 In Scotland, there is no requirement to apply for permission to petition the Court for judicial review and, consequently, there is no associated fee to apply for permission.

-.
 The fees for Judicial Review in Northern Ireland are £200 for a leave application and £200 for notice of motion if leave is granted.

 The Government’s firm view is that while it is right that there should be access to the courts, there is no automatic right of free access to the courts.
 Those who can afford to pay fees should be expected to do so.
 It would not be appropriate for taxpayers to bear the full cost of civil proceedings when those who bring these proceedings can afford to pay.
 We continue to look for ways to improve access to justice and to provide fair and simple means of resolving disputes.
 These include helping people to help themselves through better advice and information or through mediation.

-For England and Wales, Ministry of Justice has a court fees strategy that aims to deliver a fair system that makes best use of the taxpayer’s money and protects access to justice through a well-targeted system of remissions for the less well-off.
-A remission is available to people who are in receipt of specified means tested benefits, people whose income is below a certain level or people whose financial commitments leave them with little or no disposable income.
-Public funding (formerly civil legal aid) is available for environmental cases and judicial review, subject to the statutory tests of the applicant’s means and merits of the case and where no alternative source of funding is available.
-This enables us to target resources towards those who need them the most.
+For England and Wales, the Ministry of Justice has a court fees strategy that aims to deliver a fair system which makes best use of the taxpayers’ money and protects access to justice through a targeted system of remissions for the less well-off.
+A remission is available to people who are in receipt of specified means tested benefits; people whose income is below a certain level; or people whose financial commitments leave them with little or no disposable income.
+Under the Legal Aid, Sentencing and Punishment of Offenders Act 2012, legal aid is available for environmental cases and judicial review, subject to the statutory tests of the applicant’s means and merits of the case.

-For public interest cases, the Legal Services Commission (LSC)

-(www.legalservices.gov.uk/) which administers the Legal Aid Scheme in England and Wales has revised its definition of Wider Public Interest.
-The LSC will regard a case as having Wider Public Interest where it is satisfied that:

-(i) the case has the potential to produce real benefits for individuals other than the client (other than benefits to the public at large which normally flow from proceedings of the type in question); and

-(ii) the case is considered on its particular facts to be an appropriate case to realise those benefits.

-For Judicial Review proceedings funding is not normally available where the prospects of success are assessed as “borderline” (i.e. there are difficult disputes of fact, law or expert evidence, it is not possible to say that Prospects of Success are better than 50%).
-However, funding is still available for ‘borderline’ cases which concern matters of Significant Wider Public Interest.
+For Judicial Review proceedings, funding is not normally available where the prospects of success are assessed as “borderline” (i.e. there are difficult disputes of fact, law or expert evidence; it is not possible to say that Prospects of Success are better than 50%).
+However, funding is currently available for ‘borderline’ cases which concern matters of Significant Wider Public Interest.
+As part of the consultation Transforming Legal Aid: delivering a more credible and efficient system, the Government has proposed that in future, any case assessed as having borderline prospects of success would no longer receive legal aid funding for full representation.
+It has also proposed that providers should only be paid for work carried out for an application for permission to bring a Judicial Review (including a request for appeal to the Court of Appeal) if permission is granted by the Court.
+The consultation ended on 4 June 2013 and the Government is considering carefully all responses received.

-In addition in April 2010 the rules were changed so that legal aid would only be granted for judicial review cases where the claim would bring real benefits for the applicant or the applicant’s family.
-In order to ensure that environmental challenges were not excluded, the rules specified that legal aid for judicial review would also continue to be available where the proceedings had the potential to bring real benefits for the environment.
-The LSC has also revised its guidance when looking at whether there is an alternative source of funding available for cases which have a significant wider public interest.
-The revised guidance sets out the LSC’s approach to collecting contributions in public interest cases, with specific reference to the Aarhus Convention.
+In addition, the Legal Aid, Sentencing and Punishment of Offenders Act 2012 provides that legal aid will only be granted to an individual for judicial review cases where the claim has the potential to produce a real benefit for the individual, a member of the individual’s family or the environment.